bbartholdy/BAMSAUR/README.md

 # Installation
 1. To install BAMSAUR, R must first be installed (https://cran.r-project.org/).

-2. Open R, and install the package "devtools" by entering the following into the R-console. install.packages("devtools")
+2. Open R, and install the package "devtools" by entering the following into the R-console: install.packages("devtools")

 3. The BAMSAUR package can then be downloaded and installed: